sohkai/dcl-dao-upgrades/README.md

 # Decentraland DAO Upgrades

-Scripts to enact upgrades to Decentraland's DAO (an Aragon v1 DAO).
+Historical documentation and scripts to enact upgrades to Decentraland's DAO (an Aragon v1 DAO).

-Each script generate one or more transactions, usually creating votes through the SAB for the desired change(s).
+Each script generates one or more transactions, usually creating votes through the SAB for the desired change(s).

+## History

+Decentraland's DAO was constructed by a DAO template in early 2020 and has seen successive upgrades over time.
+In 2021 the process of enacting changes was formalized into this repo.

+The earlier history is documented in [`/history`](history/).

 ## Scripts